SiddharthMant/Scripts/PDF-Copy-without-Linebreaks-Linux/readme.md

 # Remove Line Breaks when copying text from PDF (Linux) :
 This bash script removes line breaks when copying text from PDF.
+It works for both Primary Selection and Clipboard of linux.

 Author: Glutanimate (github.com/glutanimate)
 Modifier: Siddharth (github.com/SidMan2001)